trntv/apis-list/apis/jooble/jooble.md

 # Jooble
-The REST API allows developers to access and integrate Jooble&#x27;s search results within your web products, or to build an entirely new web product of your own.
+The REST API allows developers to access and integrate Jooble's search results within your web products, or to build an entirely new web product of your own.

 ##  🔗 Links
 **Docs / Website**: https://us.jooble.org/api/about